-- (1) The association must hold its first annual general meeting within 18 months after its registration under the Act. - (2) The association must hold its annual general meetings: - (a) within 6 months after the close of the association's financial year, or - (b) within such later time as may be allowed by the Director-General or prescribed by the Regulation.
+- (1) The association must hold its first annual general meeting within 18 months after its registration under the Act. - (2) The association must hold its annual general meetings: - (a) within 6 months after the close of the association's financial year, or - (b) within such later time as may be allowed or prescribed in accordance with the Act, section 37(2)(b).